 A succession of small hills with splendid viewpoints will feature your last day of walking, ending at the busy market town of Welshpool.
 Powis Castle, now run by the National Trust is a recommended visit.

-For those walking with others but prefer a single room please add £30 single supplement per night.
+Single Walkers: (i.e those walking with others but prefer a single room), please add £30 per night.